 Messrs.
-Meliton C. Qua, Raymond C. Qua, Ms. Virginia Judy Q. Dy, and Ms. Cecilia Q. Chua, all of whom are directors of the Company, are all related within the second degree of consanguinity.
-Mr. Earl Lawrence S. Qua is related to the aforementioned directors within the third degree of consanguinity.
+Meliton C. Qua, Raymond C. Qua, and Ms. Cecilia Q. Chua, all of whom are directors of the Company, are all related within the second degree of consanguinity.
+Mr. Earl Lawrence S. Qua and Ms. Marie Lourdes Arsenia Q. Dy are related to the aforementioned directors within the third degree of consanguinity.
+Ms. Dy and Mr. E. S. Qua are related to each other within the fourth degree of consanguinity.